barghouthi/blog/_posts/2017-04-24-synthesis-primer.md

 My colleague Somesh Jha recently asked me to give a lecture on *program synthesis* to his class.
 As I prepared my notes, I realized that a single lecture is long enough to formally define the problem and code up some cool examples that demonstrate the process.
-This post contains the notes and code I used in class.
+This post contains the notes and code I used in class.{% sidenote 'code' 'I go through two simple examples in this post; the full code is on [GitHub](https://github.com/barghouthi/704examples/tree/master/synthesis).' %}

 ## What is program synthesis anyways?

 In the fields of programming languages and verification, the traditional problem of program synthesis involves constructing a program from a high-level mathematical specification.
-For example, suppose you want to write out a program that computes the factorial of a number {% m %} n \gt 1 {% em %}.
+For example, suppose you want to write a program that computes the factorial of a number {% m %} n \gt 1 {% em %}.
 You start with the mathematical definition of factorial,
 {% m %} n! {% em %}, and you gradually massage
 it---rewrite it using your knowledge of the properties of factorial and mathematics---until you get to an executable program.